bgangioni/4917_emu_c/README.md

 but I intend to create a usable emulator in C, as a personal project.

 ## Specifications
-4 bit microprocessor
+* 4 bit microprocessor

-16-byte memory for code and values
+* 16-byte memory for code and values

-2 1-byte registers (R0 and R1)
+* 2 1-byte registers (R0 and R1)

-Instructions will be read from the file passed as argument.
+* Instructions will be read from a file passed as argument.

 It must be a text file with the following format: